vuesion/docs/en/v4/guide/vuex.md

 ## Persist to LocalStorage

-Vuesion includes a LocalStorage adapter for the VueX-persist middleware.
+Vuesion includes a LocalStorage adapter for the Vuex-persist middleware.

 ::: tip LocalStorage
 LocalStorage works well for saving mid-sized data, but be aware that it is only available on the **client-side**.